SpeedyWeather/SpeedyWeather.jl/docs/src/output.md

 ## Further options

-Further options are described in the `OutputWriter` docstring, (also accessible via `julia>?OutputWriter` for example).
+Further options are described in the `NetCDFOutput` docstring, (also accessible via `julia>?NetCDFOutput` for example).
 Note that some fields are actual options, but others are derived from the options you provided or are arrays/objects the output writer needs, but shouldn't be passed on by the user.
 The actual options are declared as `[OPTION]` in the following

 ```@example netcdf
-@doc OutputWriter
+@doc NetCDFOutput
 ```